-A Brief History of TXCBC
+A Brief History of the TXCBC:

 The Coastal Bend chapter of the Surfrider Foundation (TXCBC) formed in January 2004.
-Since its inception, TXCBC has been working with local governments and other environmentally or beach access focused associations to resolve issues related to Beach Access and maintaining a clean and safe beach experience to all beach-goers.
+Since its inception, TXCBC has been working with local governments and other environmentally or beach access focused associations to resolve issues related to Beach Access and maintaining a clean and safe beach experience for all beach-goers.

 TXCBC is also very active in the community, committing resources (individuals and money) to support efforts such as storm drain stenciling, beach cleanups, and education.
 TXCBC members regularly participate in events such as Earth Day – Bay Day and give presentations in schools about the impact of pollution on the ocean and beaches.